JesusAcuna/Web-scraping-on-the-Amazon-Website/README.md

   https://www.kaggle.com/code/jesusacunamorillo/web-scraping-on-amazon-with-selenium-python/notebook

-- `data`: directory where the the data in csv format is stored, in this case for the `keyboard product`
+- `data`: directory where the the data in csv format is stored, in this case for the 'keyboard' product.

 ## 1. Basic notions